Employment & Industrial Relations

 Keat Ching served a short stint in Melbourne law firm, Maddocks in 2004.
 In November 2013, Keat Ching was selected by the China Law Society to attend the 7th China ASEAN Legal Training Course at the Southwest University of Political Science & Law, Chongqing.

 Keat Ching now serves the Bar Council of Malaysia’s Industrial & Employment Law Committee.
+At the same time, Keat Ching serves as the Vice Chair of the LAWASIA Employment Law Committee.
 She is also an active trainer in the Bar Council Advocacy Training Course.
 She appears frequently as a speaker in conferences locally and overseas, notably at the 8th LAWASIA Employment Law Conference in Siem Reap in 2013, 27th LAWASIA Conference in Bangkok in 2014 and the LAWASIA Employment Law Forum in Fiji in 2019.

 She is the co-author of the Malaysia chapter of Global Legal Insights Employment & Labour Law, 2nd Edition.